rozee01/seneca_hack/README.md

 # Sportpulse Web App & API

+## Problem Statement
+Sports organizations, analysts, and fans often struggle to keep up with the massive flow of real-time data (tweets, stats, and updates) from football and NBA games.
+Existing tools usually focus either on historical analytics or live updates, but not both together in a unified, scalable platform.
+There is a need for a solution that combines **real-time sentiment analysis** with **batch historical insights** to provide a complete picture of team performance and fan perception.

+---

+## Solution
+**Sportpulse** solves this by leveraging a **Lambda architecture** that integrates both real-time and batch data processing.
+- Real-time pipelines ingest and analyze team-related tweets to measure fan sentiment as games unfold.
+- Batch pipelines process historical data for long-term performance and trend analysis.
+- A web dashboard combines both, providing a single interface for **live updates**, **analytics**, and **insights**.

+---

+## Features
+- **Real-time sentiment analysis** on football and NBA team tweets.
+- **Batch processing** of historical team data for trend analysis.
+-  Data stored in **MongoDB** (real-time) and **Postgres** (batch).
+-  **Kafka-based streaming** pipeline for scalable event handling.
+-  **Interactive dashboard** with live updates and team insights.
+-  Pretrained sentiment model integrated with Spark for scalable analytics.

+---

 ## Overview
 **Sportpulse** is a real-time and batch analytics platform for **Football and NBA** data.
 It leverages a **Lambda architecture** to provide: